datahappy1/go_fuzzymatch/README.md

 Fuzzy matching CLI tool written in Go.
 The matching calculation is done using [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).

-This tool implicitely preformats the input strings using these actions:
+This tool implicitly formats the input strings using these actions:

 - applies lowercase
 - removes non-alphabetical chars and non-digits
 - in case the input string can be split to an array of words by whitespace, the array items are unique

 This tool is able to operate in two modes:
 - `simple` mode
 - `deep dive` mode

+### Simple mode:
 >Simple mode is faster but less precise when comparing multi-word strings.

 Example results in `simple` mode: